-- · COPD: Emphysema, Bronchitis

-- CHF: Congestive Heart Failure

-- · Home Oxygen use

-- Home Nebulizer Use

-- Medications: Steroids, Inhalation, Possible Chemical or biological exposure

-- · Shortness of breath

-- · Pursed-Lips breathing

-- Accessory muscle use, retractions, nasal flaring, fatigue

-- Inability to speak in sentences

-- Audible Wheezing or rhonchi

-- · Fever, cough

-- Cyanosis

-- Lung sounds: Wet?
+ASTHMA - Pediatric History Asthma COPD: Emphysema, Bronchitis CHF: Congestive Heart Failure Home Oxygen use Home Nebulizer Use Medications: Steroids, Inhalation, Possible Chemical or biological exposure Signs and symptoms Shortness of breath Pursed-Lips breathing Accessory muscle use, retractions, nasal flaring, fatigue Inability to speak in sentences Audible Wheezing or rhonchi Fever, cough Cyanosis Lung sounds: Wet?
 Diminished?
 Bilaterally?
 Expiratory Wheezing?

-Asthma, COPD

-CHF, Pulmonary Edema

-Anaphylaxis

-Pneumonia

-Pulmonary Embolus Cardiac

-Hyperventilation

-Inhaled toxin

-• DKA

-Pneumothorax

-Epiglottis, Croup
+Differential Asthma, COPD CHF, Pulmonary Edema • Anaphylaxis Pneumonia Pulmonary Embolus Cardiac • Hyperventilation Inhaled toxin • DKA Pneumothorax Epiglottis, Croup

 - In severe distress, treatment may occur simultaneous with IV, EKG.
-Consideration of Mag Sulfate in the updraft or IV as directed by Medical Control. - Remember: almost all cardiac problems produce some degree of respiratory distress. - Pulse Oximetry should be monitored continuously for all patients with respiratory distress and/or respiratory failure. - Patients with a history of asthma, who have had prior hospitalization for asthma, and/or present with initial O2 saturations of <90% are at increased risk for rapid decline in spite of initial improvement with your treatments. - A silent chest in the setting of severe respiratory distress is a pre-respiratory arrest sign. - Versed may be administered prior to intubation of a conscious patient who is in extremis and has not responded to treatment. - Use all available personal protective equipment and clothing if toxic inhalation or exposure is a possible etiology. - Provide high flow O2 and transport for patients who are hyperventilating when the cause is unknown. - Respiratory distress can be the result of metabolic acidosis from overdose and/or DKA, head injury, trauma.
+Consideration of Mag Sulfate in the updraft or IV as directed by Medical Control. . - Remember: almost all cardiac problems produce some degree of respiratory distress. - Pulse Oximetry should be monitored continuously for all patients with respiratory distress and/or respiratory failure. - Patients with a history of asthma, who have had prior hospitalization for asthma, and/or present with initial O2 saturations of <90% are at . increased risk for rapid decline in spite of initial improvement with your treatments. - A silent chest in the setting of severe respiratory distress is a pre-respiratory arrest sign. - Versed may be administered prior to intubation of a conscious patient who is in extremis and has not responded to treatment. . - Use all available personal protective equipment and clothing if toxic inhalation or exposure is a possible etiology. . - Provide high flow O and transport for patients who are hyperventilating when the cause is unknown.